lexibank/lsi/README.md

-# Linguistic Survey of India
+# CLDF dataset derived from Grierson's "Linguistic Survey of India" from 1928

 Cite the source dataset as